Alessandro Kräuchi

-Alessandro Samuele Kräuchi (born 3 June 1998) is a Swiss professional footballer who plays for St. Gallen in the Swiss Super League.
+Alessandro Samuele Kräuchi (born 3 June 1998) is a Swiss professional footballer who plays for Vaduz in the Swiss Challenge League.

 Club career

 Kräuchi made his professional debut with St. Gallen in a 2–0 Swiss Super League loss to BSC Young Boys on 26 September 2018.

+On 17 April 2023, Kräuchi signed a two-year contract with Vaduz.

 International career

 Kräuchi was born in Switzerland and is of Italian descent.
 He is a one-time youth international for the Switzerland U15s and U16s.